 Autism, SPD Hit Different Brain Areas

-Children with sensory processing disorder (SPD) have decreased white matter brain connections in sensory regions very different from those with autism, say University of California San Francisco (UCSF) researchers.
+Children with sensory processing disorder (SPD), and children with autism, both possess fewer white matter connections--but in very different brain regions, say University of California San Francisco (UCSF) researchers.

 The study could help establish SPD as a distinct neuropathology, letting thousands of children get the right help, proponents believe.